avjohnston/sweater_weather/README.md

 ### Test Coverage

-Rspec, VCR, ShouldaMAtchers, Capybara, and SimpleCov were all used.
+Rspec, VCR, ShouldaMatchers, Capybara, and SimpleCov were all used.

 The full suite is currently at 100% coverage for 723 lines of code.
 This application is thoroughly tested through happy path, sad path and edge cases.
 Certain sad paths and edge cases include: